 But I’m proactive and started talking to people about it and researching it and it turns out that 2010 was the year of understanding celiac disease and gluten intolerance.
 But that was just the beginning.

 So after realizing I needed to avoid gluten in foods, we started to really clean up our diet.
 Started to read the labels on everything we buy.
 Make better choices with real unprocessed foods, better fats, lean proteins, whole grains and fresh diverse veggies.
-Basically the Mediterranean diet with a little Texas flair.
-Can Tex-Medi be a thing?
+Basically, the Mediterranean diet with a little Texas flair.

 My inflammation calmed down.
 My digestion improved.
 The weight started to go away.
 Although if I eat out too often, the inflammation comes back.